The reason to write about something is to disturb the essence of an encounter and then protect it.

 The thing that the piece of writing will need protection from is the writing itself.

 What I am writing about will need to be protected from me.
 A small story that is shared with me here at the shop is not necessarily small.
 It just has a small entry point.
-Then, later it comes to me that it was actually a vast story.
+But itis a vast story.

-When I write I do not want these stories to be viewed through mere glass.
+When I write, I do not want these stories to be viewed as through clear glass.

 Barbara came to the shop and I wrote about her.
-The writing is the lens through which I understood her; but her small story was not small although my understanding and ability to share it is small.
-Instead of looking at Barbara through glass, which is too clear and hot, I ought to be gazing through something like a polished coin of opal, through the shadows and complications.
-If I see her too easily I might understand her too easily and thus wrongly.
-There ought to be a courtesy of space and shadow so that her real story can survive.
+The writing is the lens through which I viewed her; and her small story was not small.
+My understanding and ability to share it, however, is small.
+Instead of looking at Barbara through glass, which is too clear and hot, I have to look through something like a polished coin of opal, through shadows and complications.
+If I see her too easily, I might understand her too easily and thus wrongly.
+There ought to be a courtesy of space and shadow so that her real story can survive my inaccuracies.

-I should not just paste these stories on glass.
-But if I run them through opal, they will be preserved.
-This means writing less.
+If I run the stories through opal, they will be preserved.
+This means writing less and interpreting nothing.

-It is important that I clear away the ropes and strings of words that the essence of my subject does not need so that the essence of my subject is not bruised.
+It is important that I clear away the ropes and strings of too many words so that the essence of my subject is not bruised.

 (Artwork by Bing Wright)